kudulab/dojo/README.md

 It may happen that you run `dojo` and it fails with an error similar to `docker: invalid ip address: 7007`.
 Please try changing your files line endings.
 You may consider using a tool like [dos2unix](https://linux.die.net/man/1/dos2unix) for this purpose.
 Example command could be: `dos2unix ./Dojofile`.

+We ran into this problem when using Dojo on WSL.

 ## Comparison to other tools

 ### vs. Batect